Eric-Ness/my-ai-project/README.md

-# Project Template
+# LLM-Assisted Project Development Template

-This repository serves as a template for creating new projects with a well-defined structure and documentation.
-It includes an example project setup that demonstrates how to organize and document your application development process.
+This repository provides a structured template for LLM-assisted project development, focusing on creating comprehensive Product Requirement Documents (PRDs) and project documentation with AI assistance.
+It's designed to work seamlessly with LLMs and Cursor IDE to help you build your project from requirements to implementation.

+## Overview

+This template facilitates an interactive workflow where:
+1. You work with LLMs to gather and refine project requirements
+2. The template guides you through creating a complete PRD
+3. Project documentation is generated with AI assistance
+4. The structured codebase is ready for LLM-assisted implementation

 ## Project Structure